erikgall/transformer/readme.md

 EGALL\Transformer\TransformerServiceProvider::class
 ```

-Step 3: Create a transformers directory in your `app/` directory or wherever you would like.
+Step 3: Create a transformers directory inside of the directory where your model files live.
+Example using the location of a User model and its transformer class:

+    - app/User.php -> app/transformers/UserTransformer.php
+    - app/Models/User.php -> app/models/transformers/UserTransformer.php

+    * The Transformers directory must be in the same directory as you models...
+Only if you wish to use the automatic transformer class finder.
+Otherwise you must specify the model's transformer class/full namespace.

-Step 4: Any models use wish to use a transformer with should have the `Transformable` interface/contract added to their declaration and should also use the `TransformableModel` trait.
+Step 4: Any models use wish to use a transformer with must implement the `EGALL\Transformer\Contracts\Transformable` interface/contract.
+You should also include the trait `EGALL\Transformer\Traits\TransformableModel` inside of your model classes.

 ```php

 namespace App;

 use App\Transformers\UserTransformer;